 The nature of an insurance investigator's work often depends on the kind of insurance company for which they are working.
 For instance, if the insurance investigator is looking into a claim of exaggerated vehicle damage, they may visit the client in person to discuss the case and evaluate the condition of the car.
 At a higher level, if they are looking into a corruption ring, investigators may conduct more broad-ranging investigations that can include tailing suspects and interviewing associates.
 Regardless of what kind of claim they are investigating, investigators prepare thorough results of their findings that can help the insurance company determine how much to pay out, or that can be used in court if the insurance company decides to take the case to a court.

 What Training Is Required To Become An Insurance Inspector?

 For an entry-level job as an insurance investigator, the only educational requirement is a high school diploma.
 However, it is important to note that many insurance companies prefer to hire investigators who have postsecondary training and/or work experience in law enforcement or private investigations.
 It can also be helpful to have some knowledge of or experience in a field related to the kind of insurance company you are working for.
 For example, it can be helpful to have a solid understanding of medical terminology and industry practices if you want to work as an investigator for a health insurance company.

 What Are the Salary Expectations and Job Prospects for Aspiring Insurance Inspectors?

-In 2015, the U.S. Bureau of Labor Statistics (BLS) reported that the average annual salary for all insurance claims adjusters, examiners and investigators was $64,300.
+In 2018, the U.S. Bureau of Labor Statistics (BLS) reported that the average annual salary for all insurance claims adjusters, examiners and investigators was $67,540.
 The majority worked for insurance carriers or agencies, but many also worked for state and federal government agencies.
-Between 2014 and 2024, the BLS estimates that job opportunities in the field will increase by only 3%, which is slower than the national average for all occupations.
+Between 2018 and 2028, the BLS estimates that job opportunities in the field will decrease by 4%.

 What Are Some Related Alternative Careers?